Discover Ceredigion's beaches, harbours and seaside villages

 Aberystwyth beaches

-Aberystwyth's beaches and elegant seafront are a focal point for the town with a meandering, mile long promenade linking the north and south beaches, which are separated by the castle headland.
+Aberystwyth's crescent shaped beaches and elegant seafront are a focal point for the town.
+The meandering, mile long promenade links the north and south beaches, which are separated by the castle headland.

 Aberystwyth beaches